ericpriceco/ericpriceco.github.io/content/posts/2023-11-16-eks-terraform-module.md

 }
 ```

-The VPC addon is a requirement for the node groups set turn on prefix delegation before they're created.
+The VPC addon is a requirement for the node groups to turn on prefix delegation before they're created.

 addons.tf
 ```terraform